intel/neural-compressor/neural_compressor/compression/pruner/model_slim/README.md

 ## Run Examples

-We have provided BERT-Base examples for both and feed forward networks and multi-head attention modules to explicit our slim potential and obtain best accelration performance.
+We have provided BERT-Base examples for both and feed forward networks and multi-head attention modules to explicit our slim potential and obtain best acceleration performance.
 Please follow this(../../../../examples/pytorch/nlp/huggingface_models/question-answering/model_slim/).
 More examples related to popular large language models will be included right away.